shashiirk/v2/README.md

 ## Can I use it? 🤔

 Yesss!
-You can use it for your personal portfolio project as well 😉.
-Attribution is not mandatory but please consider giving me an attribution as it will help me a lot 😊.
+You can use it for your personal portfolio project as well.
+Attribution is not mandatory but please consider giving me an attribution as it will help me a lot.
 Also, consider giving it a ⭐ if it really impressed you.

 ## Tools